 Even though I’m a little embarrassed by them, I do appreciate readers’ commendations; however I can take little credit for any apparent capabilities.
 Unlike a doctor or lawyer, I have not applied myself to lengthy academia on the subject – I simply inherited ‘good hands’.
-My father has hands like feet (sorry!), but my mother was exceptionally talented in many disciplines.
+My father has hands like feet (sorry!), but my mother was exceptionally talented in many artistic and crafty disciplines.
 Her father was also highly gifted and her grandfather was invited to exhibit at the RHA on three separate occasions.

 I am grateful to those readers who raise their heads above the parapet to comment on my posts.
 Though I seldom publish them, I also get many a laugh from trolls’ contributions (particularly when irony eludes them).

 The furniture itself continues to mellow through daily use and biannual waxing.
 Accommodating all the (predominantly case) furniture is an ongoing headache.
 The four chests I made for the ill-fated book though lovely, cause me great consternation (I will likely abnegate a few of them, so if you are at all interested in owning one of the chests, feel free to email me).